0x-fork/openship/packages/sdk/README.md

 This private workspace implements the SDK. `packages/openship` assembles the public `openship` package and CLI.
 The SDK exports are implemented and tested in the local distribution; publishing the next npm release is separate.
 The [full plan](../../docs/ship-sdk-plan.md) tracks the remaining platform migration.

-The website's [API → Node.js SDK guide](../../apps/web/content/docs/api/sdk/index.mdx) covers installation/release availability, native and remote setup, tenant scopes, deployment workflows, and a [method reference](../../apps/web/content/docs/api/sdk/reference.mdx) for the current public groups.
+The website's [API → Node.js SDK guide](../../apps/web/content/docs/api/sdk/index.mdx) covers installation/release availability, native and remote setup, tenant scopes, deployment workflows, and a [shared SDK/REST reference](../../apps/web/content/docs/api/index.mdx) for the current public groups.
 The published `openship@0.7.2` is still CLI-only; use a locally built package until the SDK release is published.

+The public package includes a runnable [native lifecycle example](../openship/examples/native-lifecycle.mjs).
+From a Node project with the SDK tarball installed, run `node node_modules/openship/examples/native-lifecycle.mjs`.
+It exercises real deployments, redeployment, tenant isolation, session revocation, persistence, and project teardown in an owned temporary installation.
+The [package verification](../openship/verify-package.ts) runs and typechecks this exact example outside the workspace on Node 22 and 24.
+It uses the bare runtime without public routing; live Cloud, Docker, and SSH behavior are separate checks.

 ## Owned native integration